sr99622/libonvif/README.md

 trsansferred from the main program to the python module and it's GUI interface implementation.

+The following instructions will work on windows with anaconda installed.
+Due to issues with shortcomings with conda, python, cython and numpy on linux success is unlikely.

 There is included with onvif-gui a full implementation of the YOLOX algorithm along with an associated tracking algorithm known as ByteTrack.
 These algorithms are implemented using pytorch, which requires some specific configuration.